Chinese real estate crisis (2020–present): Country Garden

 In August 2023, Country Garden Holdings warned of a large net loss for the first six months of 2023 due to impairment on property projects and declining profit margins.
 Country Garden was the largest private property developer in China.
 Its loss was expected to be in the range of 45 billion yuan (US$6.25 billion) to 55 billion yuan, after a net profit of around 1.91 billion yuan in the same period in 2022.
 The company's shares fell up to 14.4 per cent to a record low on the day following the profit warning, closing below 1 HKD for the first time.
 Its stock was down 30% the following week.
 The actual loss for the first half year announced on 30 August 2023 was 48.9 billion yuan (US$6.7 billion).

 On 15 August, Country Garden sought to delay payment on one private onshore bond, and suspended trading of 11 other onshore bonds, making some analysts believe that the company was preparing for a debt restructuring.

 By the end of August 2023, Yang Huiyan, Country Garden's largest shareholder and China's richest woman two years previously, had seen her personal wealth decline by 84%, around US$28.6 billion.

 On 30 August, Country Garden warned it was on the "brink" of default in a filing to the Hong Kong Stock Exchange, according to The Washington Post, as it had "failed to grasp and react to the risks of the ongoing real estate slump, most notably in smaller cities that are home to most of its developments."
 The Guardian noted that if Country Garden were not to meet a deadline for a bond payment at the beginning of September 2023, it would become the biggest Chinese real estate firm to default since the Evergrande default in 2021.

-Although Country Garden was able to make its bond payments at the beginning of September 2023, on 10 October 2023 the company stated that it had failed to pay a HK$470 million (US$60 million) principal when due.
+Although Country Garden was able to make its bond payments at the beginning of September 2023, on 10 October 2023, the company stated that it had failed to pay a HK$470 million (US$60 million) principal when due.
 The company added that it did not expect to be able to meet all its offshore payment obligations, including with regard to dollar-denominated bonds.
-Country Garden shares slumped over ten per cent to HK$0.75 on the day of the statement.
+Country Garden shares slumped over ten percent to HK$0.75 on the day of the statement.
 One of its US dollar bonds fetched about 7 cents on the dollar on the day, according to Bloomberg data.
 Company filings showed that, in the twelve months leading to September 2023, contracted monthly sales measured in billions of yuan had dropped from about 33 billion to 6 billion yuan.
 In October, South China Morning Post called this steep drop "a crisis of confidence" that had deprived Country Garden of a "crucial source of cash flow".